ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 An actual screenshot of the UI can be seen in the [User Guide](User%20Guide.md).

-We will not cover how the UI and UI logic is implemented as it is extensively documented by Streamlit in their [documentation](https://docs.streamlit.io/).
+We will not cover how the UI and UI logic are implemented as it is extensively documented by Streamlit in their [documentation](https://docs.streamlit.io/).

 We will, however, cover some of the design decisions regarding some of the APIs in greater detail below.